 It was Prime Minister Modi’s first such virtual bilateral engagement with a leader of a neighbouring country.
 For Rajapaksa, it was the first diplomatic engagement with a leader of a foreign country after he was sworn in as prime minister.

-It was learnt that the two leaders deliberated on a host of issues like ways to further deepen overall defence and trade ties as well as expansion of existing cooperation in several key areas.
+It was learnt that the two leaders deliberated on a host of issues like ways to further deepen overall defence and trade ties and expand existing cooperation in several key areas.